The History of our Parish

 From that point on, miraculous events occurred in rapid sequence.
 A parishioner donated 130 trees, which surround the perimeter of the property and comprise the most beautiful part of the Serenity Garden.
 This donation also included fencing, an irrigation system, a well, and a utility pole.
 Many Orthodox business persons have come forward to donate their time and expertise in planning, development and related engineering projects, without which our Church would not work.
 In July 2009, we broke ground on the Church’s most daunting task to date: construction of its 14,000 sq. ft. hall, which includes our chapel.
 We received our certificate of occupancy from the authorities in 2010.
 While the Hall remains a work in progress, the chapel is a blessing to behold, and many outstanding events have been held within the hall itself providing schools with testing space and a safe, central location for our popular annual festivals.

-On May 14, 2011, His Eminence Metropolitan Alexios, celebrated our Opening Door Ceremony naming our Church St. Mark the Evangelist Greek Orthodox Church.
-On the following day, His Eminence honored Father George Papadeas by dedicating the hall in his name to be known as the Father George Papadeas Community Center.
-A plaque with this designation was placed on the southwest corner of the hall.
+On May 14, 2011, Metropolitan Alexios, celebrated our Opening Door Ceremony naming our Church St. Mark the Evangelist.
+His Eminence also honored Father George by dedicating the hall in his name as the Father George Papadeas Community Center.

-St. Mark currently hosts between 50 and 60 parishioners on any standard Sunday Liturgy, with over 75 pledged stewards.
+St. Mark currently serves the needs of around 100 Christians on any given Sunday Liturgy, with over 75 pledged stewards.
 But on special events, such as the Holy Pascha, St. Mark welcomes many more!
-We currently have a weekly bulletin distribution to over 150 families.

 We feel that our brief but colorful history is nothing short of a miracle through which the Holy Spirit continues to work.
-It is our hope that the Greek Festival, OPA cruise, and other fundraising events will help to build the final missing piece for St. Mark: a permanent Sanctuary.
+It is our hope that the Greek Festival, OPA cruise, and other fundraising events will help to build the final missing piece for St. Mark: a permanent and proper Church Temple!

 We look forward to growing spiritually, continuing to give, and living in the joyous and loving community spirit that has always been the hallmark of our blessed Church family.